 Marjorie ‘Malachi’ Whitaker was a short story writer from Bradford.
-Described as Bradford’s Chekhov, Whitaker had all but been forgotten until the recent publication of her collected stories, The Journey Home and Other Stories.
+Described as Bradford’s Chekhov, Whitaker had all but been forgotten until the recent publication of 20 of her collected stories in The Journey Home and Other Stories.
 Journalist Valerie Waterhouse has also helped to uncover and reevaluate Whitaker’s work and life.

 Whitaker was a writer from a young age but, worried that everything she was writing had been written before, she would often burn all her work.
 When World War I broke out, Whitaker had her first flush of published success: she sold verses to a Christmas card firm.
 However, it would still be some years before her writing career would begin in earnest.
 She left the family bookbinding business in 1917 when she married a textile businessman, Leonard Whitaker.
 The couple later adopted two children, Valerie and Michael.

-After moving around the UK in the early years of their marriage, the pair finally settled in Yorkshire, and it was around 1926 that Whitaker wrote her first short story ‘Sultan Jekker’.
-Unsure as to what to do with it, Whitaker found Adelphi, a literary magazine run by John Middleton Murry, in her local library.
-At the time, Adelphi was publishing writers such as D.H.
-Lawrence, who Whitaker greatly admired; she decided Adelphi was where she wanted to be published.
+After moving to France in the early years of their marriage, the pair finally settled in Yorkshire, and it was around 1926 that Whitaker wrote her first short story ‘Sultan Jekker’.
+Unsure as to what to do with it, Whitaker found The Adelphi, a literary magazine run by John Middleton Murry, in her local library.
+At the time, The Adelphi was publishing writers such as D.H.
+Lawrence, who Whitaker greatly admired; she decided The Adelphi was where she wanted to be published.

 Whitaker’s sales were always small and early critics were not impressed, with many addressing Whitaker as ‘he’ in their reviews.
 However, critical acclaim arrived when Arnold Bennett gave her a rave review in the Evening Standard.
 Further praise followed from Vita Sackville-West in 1929, who compared Whitaker’s work to that of Katharine Mansfield, and from V.S.
 Pritchett, who called Whitaker a ‘watchful, unwasteful and noteworthy talent’ in a review for The Spectator.